Scille/parsec-cloud/docs/userguide/new_user.rst

 Create new users
 ================

-Now that our organization is ready, it's time to start inviting new users !
+Now that our organization is ready, it's time to start inviting new users!

-In Parsec, inviting a user is as a critical operation that aims at building trust toward an unknown user the inviting using has vouch for.
+In Parsec, inviting a user is a critical operation that aims at building trust toward an unknown user the inviting using has vouched for.
-For this reason the operation requires both the invitee and inviting users must be connected to the Parsec server at the same time.
+For this reason the operation requires both the invitee and inviting users to be connected to the Parsec server at the same time.

 Invite step